brikteknologier/controller/README.md

 Define some middleware for a group.
 If `middleware` is not defined, an array of middleware for the group is returned instead.

+The order that middleware is added is as follows:

+1. Controller-wide middleware under the 'all' group.
+2. Group middleware, in the order the middleware was added, in the order the groups were specified when the handler was defined.
+3. Handler-specific middleware that was defined only for this handler.

 __Paramaters__
 * `group` *optional* - defaults to `'all'`
 * `middleware` *optional* - middleware to add to `group`.